EnigmaCurry/d.rymcg.tech/docker-workstation/README.md

 key should be one long line like `ssh-rsa AAAAA...` or `ecdsa-sha2-nistp256 AAAA...`)

+Configuration for multiple SSH keys is not provided at this time.

 ## Build

 This is a *fat* container, which contains dozens of preinstalled Arch